GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 ## Testing the example

-You can now run queries on the data you exported on Bigquery.
+Once resources are created, you can run queries on the data you exported on Bigquery.
 [Here](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery#querying_an_asset_snapshot) you can find some example of queries you can run.

-You can also create a dashborad connecting [Datalab](https://datastudio.google.com/) or any other BI tools of your choice to your Bigquery datase..
+You can also create a dashboard connecting [Datalab](https://datastudio.google.com/) or any other BI tools of your choice to your Bigquery datase.

 <!-- BEGIN TFDOC -->
 ## Variables